Stevecmd/aws-bootcamp-cruddur-2023/journal/week0.md

 We were tasked with completing the homework challenges for the week.

-Homework challenges: 2/13/2023 Monday.
+## Homework challenges: 2/13/2023 Monday.
 Watched and completed the tasks in the video: Week 0 - Generate credentials, AWS CLI, Budget and Billing Alarm via CLI.
 Tasks:
 - Created the Cruddur conceptual diagram and the Week 0 - Architecting and Billing napkin design.
-- Created a Budget to track  my spend and put a fixed amount of 10$.
+- Created a Budget to track  my spend and put a fixed amount of **Bold 10$ **.
 - Activated the AWS cost allocation tags.
 - Investigated my costs through cost explorer.
 - Checked out the Free tier services and juxtaposed them against the trial services.